Human Resource Management DegreeBachelor's (B.B.A.)

 You'll graduate with the skills to move directly into responsible positions in human

 resource management.
-Some career options include:
+Some human resources degree jobs options include:

 Human resource manager